ndrean/solid-css/README.md

   `;
 ```

-Alternatively, the `styled` primitive merges the styles when you use props to declare the style.
+Alternatively, the `styled` primitive merges the styles when you use props to declare the style from the object of styles above:

 ```jsx
 const Button = (props) => styled("button", props)`